 Standard/ Inter- pretation Item In headline earnings Out of headline earnings Reason(s) IFRS 2 Share-based Payment The recognition in basic earnings of the receipt of goods or services from share-based payment transactions.
-X If the receipt of goods or services does not qualify for capitalisation under IFRS, the amount recognised in earnings is not a remeasurement.
+Re-measurements of cash-settled share-based payment transactions.
+X X If the receipt of goods or services does not qualify for capitalisation under IFRS, the amount recognised in earnings is not a remeasurement.
 Thus, black economic empowerment transactions are included in headline earnings.
 Similarly, consumption of the benefits embodied in the receipt of services under a share-based payment transaction is not a remeasurement.
-Re-measurements of cash-settled share- based payment transactions. Х Included re-measurement (i) as defined.
+Included re-measurement (i) as defined.
 The re-measurements of cash-settled share-based payment transactions relate to the financing of the acquisition of goods or services.

-Standard/ Inter- Item In headline Out of headline Reason(s) pretation earnings earnings IFRS 3 (as Business Combinations revised in 2008) Goodwill impairment.
-X Re-measurement.
+Standard/ Item In Out of Reason(s) Inter- headline headline pretation earnings earnings IFRS 3 Δ Business Combinations Goodwill impairment.
 The recognised gain from a bargain purchase.
-X In order to align the treatment with goodwill, it is treated on the same basis.
 Transaction costs.
-X Not a re-measurement.
 Subsequent re-measurement of contingent liabilities.
-X Included re-measurement (i) as defined.
 Subsequent amortisation of reacquired rights.
-X Included re-measurement (ii) as defined.
-Subsequent re-measurement of contingent consideration (Note: there is no re-measurement if it is equity classified). Х Included re-measurement (i) as defined.
-Gains or losses on deemed disposals in terms of paragraph 42 where the disposal is of an asset previously accounted for as a: Re-measurement is dealt with in terms of the normal rules for a gain or loss on disposal. - Joint venture X - Associate X - IAS 39 financial asset at fair value through profit or loss X - IAS 39 financial asset classified as an available-for-sale.
-X IFRS 4 Insurance Contracts Liability adequacy test.
-X Included re-measurement (i) as defined.
-Impairment of reinsurance assets.
-X Included re-measurement (i) as defined.
+Subsequent re-measurement of contingent consideration (Note: there is no re-measurement if it is equity classified).
+Gains or losses on deemed disposals in terms of paragraph 42 where the disposal is of an asset previously accounted for as a: -Joint venture -Associate -IAS 39/IFRS 9 financial asset at fair value through profit or loss -IAS 39 financial asset classified as an available-for-sale.
+(Note: IFRS 9 investments in equity instruments included in other comprehensive income - these are not recognised in profit or loss, therefore X X X X X X X Re-measurement.
+In order to align the treatment with goodwill, it is treated on the same basis.
+Not a re-measurement.
+Included re-measurement (i) as defined.
+Included re-measurement (ii) as defined.
+Included re-measurement (i) as defined.
+Re-measurement is dealt with in terms of the normal rules for a gain or loss on disposal.
+IFRS 4 they do not affect headline earnings).
+Insurance Contracts 11.183.4 Liability adequacy test.
+X • Included re-measurement (i) as defined. • Impairment of reinsurance assets.
+X • Included re-measurement (i) as defined.
 Paragraph 31(b) amortisation and impairment of intangible assets.
 X Included re-measurement (i) as defined.
 Paragraph 15 deferred acquisition costs (amortisation and impairment).
 X Included re-measurement (i) as defined.